 The good news is that much of the conversational innovation that’s been developed for the various consumer spaces is maturing into healthcare grade.
 However, there’s still an immense industry-specific, platform-level requirement to enable rich and effective conversational patient tech experiences in healthcare.

-Chatbots for healthcare must be able to interact with IT systems and patients in the context of established, regulated workflows.
+Healthcare digital assistants must be able to interact with IT systems and patients in the context of established, regulated workflows.
 To be successful, they also must be highly flexible to accommodate the broad range of care scenarios and workflows, while also walking the regulatory tightrope.

 Like Google, the future of conversational engagement is in what lies below the waterline — the conversational engagement platform.
 For the patient, it may be an exchange of information on a mobile phone related to a simple surgical procedure.
 Interactive messaging via text or voice can help prepare and inform patients, while simultaneously collecting vital bits of data for the provider.
 Below the waterline, a robust platform is interacting with various systems of record at the provider ensuring proper information is being utilized, it’s surfacing tested, proven conversational workflows, it’s fast, and it’s doing it thousands of times a second in a secure, HIPAA compliant environment.